NMRTeamTBI/MultiNMRFit/doc/models.rst

           model in the built-in models shipped with multiNMRFit! :)

 The models used in MultiNMRFit can be found in the models folder, which is located in the multinmrfit package.
-To find the path to the models folder, you can use the following command in a Python console:
+To find the path to the multinmrfit package, you can use the following command in a Python console:

 .. code-block:: python